denis-fekete/iis_project/docs/UseCases.md

     - ✅ cancel reservation
 - ✅ register (became user)
 - ✅ sign in (became user)
-- ✅❓ see all my reservations (do we check user reservations based on session ID? if it expires should the reservation be deleted from database? should it exist int the first place?)
+- ✅ see all my reservations (store in cookies)

 ### User
 - ✅ list all conferences